For Friends Planning a Surprise Baby Shower

 Whether the upcoming bundle of joy is a boy, girl, or twins that are both, a palate of pastel colors is just what every baby shower needs.
 Pastels are light, whimsical, and offer the true joyous feeling to the event that you’re celebrating in the first place.
 And you can never have too much pastel, either.
 Blush tablecloths, mint streamers, and even soft blue lighting all mix and match splendidly well together.
 Pale yellow streamers, lavender flower centerpieces, and even ombre pastels incorporated into an announcement board or guestbook are all gorgeous foundations for great décor.

-Decorations are also all about ambience, too, and setting the tone and mood of the party for the guests.
+Decorations are also all about ambiance, too, and setting the tone and mood of the party for the guests.
 Tiny, twinkling fairy lights all around the venue space add a dose of magic, while billowing ivory sheer curtains and big burlap bows both offer a sweet look.
 Some basics that you can’t go wrong with?
 Baby’s Breath florals, miniature baby animal décor, and lots of big balloons!
 Oh, and one more thing—banners that spell out “SURPRISE” since it is, after all, a total surprise party for the new mom!

 Amazing Baby Shower Food